Lafayette to Shreveport

 Work progressed with the opening of another 30 miles of Interstate 49 on November 22, 1989.
 This section included 18 miles from LA 174 to U.S. 84 in DeSoto Parish and 12 miles from Fierson to LA 526 (Industrial Loop) on the south side of Shreveport.35 Another 7.3 miles of I-49 opened around Boyce to the north of Alexandria on September 26, 1991.36 A movement during that time period shifted the alignment of I-49 from a bypass of Alexandria to a route through Downtown at the urging of merchants, civic leaders and political officials who feared economic losses for the city had it been bypassed.
 This pushed back the timetable for completion of the 4.5 mile segment through Alexandria to 1996.36 The section through Alexandria was eventually designated the Martin Luther King, Jr. Highway.

-The 208-mile section of I-49 between Interstate 10 and I-20 in Louisiana was completed on May 1, 1996, at a cost of approximately $1.38 billion.
+The 208 mile long section of I-49 between Interstate 10 and I-20 in Louisiana was completed on May 1, 1996 at a cost of approximately $1.38 billion.
 I-49 was constructed with federal funds, some of which were redirected from unconstructed urban Interstates within Louisiana, and the rest (153 miles) originated from a “supplemental reserve.”
 At the time, I-49 was the longest Interstate to begin and end within the same state.10

 Louisiana: Interstate 49 South

 A number of projects upgraded U.S. 90 to freeway standards in Iberia and Lafayette Parishes.
-These include a $24.5-million interchange at LA 25 opened in January 2011.
+These included a $24.5 million interchange at LA 25 opened in January 2011.
 An upgrade of U.S. 90, from Pinhook Road to Broussard, was completed in October 2012 at a cost of $20 million.
 Frontage roads were constructed along the US highway between LA 675 and LA 88 at a cost of $21.4 million.
 These were completed in January and June 2011 respectively.
 Additional frontage roads were added to U.S. 90 from LA 83 to Darnell Road ($5.4 million and finished in February 2012), from Darnell Road to LA 85 ($5.8 million and finished in April 2014) and at Captain Cade Road ($1.4 million and complete in August 2012).

 Louisiana: Interstate 49 North